Stopping the #1 Source of Exploitation: Spear Phishing in Depth

 Uniquely, Inky Phish Fence anti-phishing engine performs content checks to identify these attacks.
 Phish Fence incorporates over two dozen content checks based on heuristics and AI, and represents the next generation phishing protection, built to address this new wave of attacks.
 Inky Phish Fence uses machine learning models to look at each email – the text and imagery – as a human would, to identify brand impersonation.
 No other solution does this, and without this protection you remain exposed to email-based phishing attacks.
 Finally, Inky Phish Fence both protects and educates users.
 Gateway solutions simply quarantine mail that fails their checks, leaving users confused about what happened.
 Inky Phish Fence gives users feedback they can understand about exactly what seems suspicious.

-We’re pleased to announce that Inky makes our Top 50 Cyber Security Innovators for 2017 because they have uniquely solved a huge problem way beyond the normal capabilities of any anti-phishing solution we’ve seen.
+We’re pleased to announce that Inky makes our Editor’s Choice for Deep Sea Phishing as an InfoSec Innovators for 2018 because they have uniquely solved a huge problem way beyond the normal capabilities of any anti-phishing solution we’ve seen.
 Like most really cool startups, Inky® chose to spend a lot of time in stealth mode building out the technology.
 They setup shop at Rockville Maryland’s Innovation Hub at 155 Gibbs Street, Rockville, MD 20850.
 You can reach Dave and his team Toll Free at 1-833-727-INKY (4659) or via email at firstname.lastname@example.org and at https://inky.com.

 About the Author